 The following tables show the comparison between observed and simulated flow for the WMAs.
 Datafiles for all these systems have been provided on the database and project CD.
+Some values were updated during the Enhanced WR2005 phase.

 1 Limpopo WMA